jonrau1/ElectricEye/README.md

 In this stage we will install and deploy the ElectricEye infrastructure via Terraform.
 To securely backup your state file, you should explore the usage of a [S3 backend](https://www.terraform.io/docs/backends/index.html), this is also described in this [AWS Security Blog post](https://aws.amazon.com/blogs/security/how-use-ci-cd-deploy-configure-aws-security-services-terraform/).

 1. Install the dependencies for Terraform.

+**Note:** Ensure this is the latest version of Terraform, since authoring this tool, I do not make use of it anymore and rely on outside contributors to update the Configs.

 ```bash
 wget https://releases.hashicorp.com/terraform/0.14.4/terraform_0.14.4_linux_amd64.zip